What Is Cocaine Detox Like?

 What Is Cocaine?

+Today, cocaine is classified as a Schedule II drug by the United States Drug Enforcement Administration (DEA), meaning it has a high potential for abuse but also has some accepted medical uses.
 Despite its illicit nature, cocaine remains a popular recreational drug, with alarming usage statistics.
 Among people aged 12 or older in 2021, 1.7% (or about 4.8 million people) reported using cocaine in the past 12 months.

 Is Cocaine Addictive?